 - [The fund] will vote for proposals to improve diversity and equity in the workplace, as long as those plans do not set arbitrary or unreasonable goals or require companies to hire people who are not well-qualified for their positions.
-It will assess these proposals case by case. - [The fund] will vote for proposals to prohibit discrimination in employment, including proposals to expand or clarify anti-discrimination policies. - [The fund] will vote against proposals that would exclude any group of people from policies against employment discrimination.9
+It will assess these proposals case by case. - [The fund] will vote for proposals to prohibit discrimination in employment, including proposals to expand or clarify anti-discrimination policies. - [The fund] will vote for proposals that ask companies to report on pay equity, including differences in pay based on gender, race or ethnicity, in their workforces.